Xuzhou Jiangsu, China Travel Guide

 A modern venue hosting traditional Chinese opera, classical concerts, ballet, and contemporary drama.

-Places of worship with historical and cultural value.
+Religious sites with historical and cultural value.

 Green spaces for relaxation and nature.

-Xuzhou's identity is inextricably linked to the Han Dynasty, having a lot of sites preserving its heritage.
+Xuzhou's one's identity is inextricably linked to the Han Dynasty, having a lot of sites preserving its heritage.

 The city balances its historical weight with expansive natural areas for public enjoyment.